silv3rr/glftpd-webui/docs/Setup.md

 ## local

 This mode runs commands locally, on same host.
-While glftpd-webui runs in a container, gl can either be installed in the same container or on host.
+While webui runs in a container, glftpd can either be installed in the same container or on host.

-## manual
+## webui only

+Just installing webui is also possible, but not recommended.

-To install without docker at all - with both glftpd and webgui running on the same host - you need nginx with php-fpm8+.
-Glftpd should already be installed in /glftpd.
+Does not use docker at all, both glftpd and webgui run on the same host.
+Glftpd should already be installed (e.g. in '/glftpd') and you need nginx and php-fpm to run webui from www dir.

+### installer

-Try running [local-install.sh](local-install.sh).
-Some manual steps might still be required.
+Try running [local-install.sh](local-install.sh), it will prompt a few times for paths and settings.
+The script will check for requirements first.
+Some additional manual steps might still be required.

+### manually

-Or, to set this up completely manually, have a look at the Dockerfile and adapt to your specific environment
+Or, to set this up completely manually

+- you've setup glftpd, nginx, php-fpm(8+) and modules etc
 - copy webui files to document root: assets, lib, templates and src dirs to e.g. /var/www/html
 - copy config.php.dist to config.php (set mode to 'local')
 - copy nginx conf templates from etc
-- enable local mode and check 'bin_dir' under 'local' in config.php (default is '/usr/local/bin')
+- check 'bin_dir' under 'local' in config.php (default is '/usr/local/bin')
+- verify paths and other config settings
 - download/replace pyspy and pywho for your distro in 'bin_dir'
-- make sure `spy --web` is running on localhost:5000
+- make sure `spy --web` is running on localhost:5000 (`bin/spy.sh`)
 - copy/compile other bins if needed (gotty, hashgen, passchk)
 - copy etc/sudoers.d/glftpd-web and set 'runas' in config

 *it might help to have a look at the Dockerfile, adapt to your specific environment*

 ### Requirements

 - Network: webui needs to be able to connect to tcp ports 1337(glftpd), 3333(bot), 8080(gotty) and 5050(pyspy)
 - User management: needs access to /glftpd dir, either in glftpd container or on same host
 - Stop/start glftpd: needs access to docker socket or systemd/service + sudo in local webui-mode
 - Terminal commands: these need to run in glftpd container or on same host in local webui-mode, local mode requires php 'exec'